Ilya Ulyanov: Life

+– an area with a prominent Russified Mordvin population.

-Ilya Nikolayevich Ulyanov was born in Astrakhan.
-His father was Nikolai Vasilyevich Ulyanov (or Ulyanin; 1765–1838), a port-city tailor and a former serf of possible Chuvash, Mordvinian, Russian or Kalmyk descent, who came from Sergachsky District, Nizhny Novgorod Governorate.
-He received his freedom from a landowner, Stepan Mikhailovich Brekhov.
+Nikolai Vasilyevich Ulyanin received his freedom from a landowner, Stepan Mikhailovich Brekhov, in 1791.

 Ilya's mother, Anna Alexeyevna Smirnova (1793–1871), was half-Kalmyk, half-Russian and the daughter of city-dweller Alexei Lukyanovich Smirnov, a son of Lukyan Smirnov.
 Nikolai married 30-year-old Anna in 1823.
 Ilya had three sisters and a brother.

-Ulyanov graduated from Kazan University's Department of Physics and Mathematics in 1854.
-In the 1850s and 1860s, he taught mathematics and physics at Penza Institute for the Dvoryane, and later at a gymnasium and a school for women in Nizhny Novgorod.
+Ilya Nikolayevich Ulyanov graduated from Kazan University's Department of Physics and Mathematics in 1854.
+In the 1850s and 1860s, he taught mathematics and physics at Penza Institute for the Dvoryane, and later at a gymnasium and at a school for women in Nizhny Novgorod.
 Around that time, he married Maria Alexandrovna Blank.
-While at Penza, Ulyanov conducted meteorological observations, the basis on which he would write several scientific works.
+While at Penza, Ulyanov conducted meteorological observations, on the basis of which he would write several scientific works.

 In 1869, Ulyanov was appointed inspector of public schools in the Simbirsk guberniya (in 1874-1886 he was their director).
-In 1882, Ulyanov was promoted to the rank of Active State Councillor, which gave him a privilege of hereditary nobility and accompanied by the award of the Order of Saint Vladimir, 3rd Class.
+In 1882, Ulyanov was promoted to the rank of Active State Councillor (which gave him the privilege of hereditary nobility) and awarded the Order of Saint Vladimir, 3rd Class.

 Ulyanov was a well-educated man with excellent organizational and teaching skills.
-Some Soviet historians believed that his pedagogical views had been formed under the influence of the revolutionary ideas of Nikolai Chernyshevsky and Nikolai Dobrolyubov.
+Some Soviet historians believed that his pedagogical views formed under the influence of the revolutionary ideas of Nikolai Chernyshevsky (1828-1889) and of Nikolai Dobrolyubov (1836-1861).
 Ulyanov contributed immensely to the elaboration of the theory and practice of elementary education.
-He was an advocate of equal rights for education regardless of gender, nationality and social status.
-Others, such as Tony Cliff, dispute this image (arguing that this was a posthumous Stalinist attempt to improve the reputation of Lenin's family), saying in his biography of Lenin, 'Nikolaevich's standing in the Ministry of Education, and his steady rise up the hierarchical ladder, somehow do not fit the image of a revolutionary, or even a radical.'
-In 1871, Ulyanov opened the first Chuvash school in Simbirsk, which would later be transformed into Chuvash teacher's seminar.
-He also established national schools for Mordvins and Tatars.
-Furthermore, Ulyanov organized and presided over many teachers' congresses and other similar events.
+He advocated equal rights for education regardless of gender, nationality and social status.
+Other commentators, such as Tony Cliff, dispute this image, regarding it as a posthumous Stalinist attempt to improve the reputation of Lenin's family.
+Cliff wrote in his biography of Lenin: 'Nikolaevich's standing in the Ministry of Education, and his steady rise up the hierarchical ladder, somehow do not fit the image of a revolutionary, or even a radical.'
+In 1871, Ulyanov opened the first Chuvash school in Simbirsk, (Note: Compare: